mercadopago/devsite-docs/guides/integration-api/create-payment-intent.en.md

 description               | Description of payment intent. |
 payment.type              | Payment method type. |
 payment.installments      | Number of payment installments. |
-payment.installments_cost | Cost for payment installments. |
+payment.installments_cost | Cost for payment installments.
+This field determines who takes the cost and the accepted values are `seller` and `buyer` |
 external_reference        | Field exclusively used by the integrator to include references to their system. |
 print_on_terminal         | Field that determines if the device prints the payment receipt. |